Vivioli87/memory-game/README.md

     - Consistent color scheme will be used throughout the site.
     - Links to external pages, if applicable, will open in a new tab so the user is not taken away from the game website.
 - Information Architecture (IA)
-    - The project was conceptualized to consist of a home page and *** sub-pages.
+    - The project was conceptualized to consist of a home page and 2 sub-pages.
 This structure was used because it is simple and familiar to the site visitors and it is sufficient for most user cases.
-    - On each page there will be a consistent footer which will include:
-        1. the creator of the game.
-        2.
     - Each page is clearly titled to make navigating the site clear and simple.
     - The content is organized and categorized by importance from left to right (navigation).